A family bike adventure through Cambodia

 Click on each icon below to see more...

-For our Family Tours in Cambodia we provide perfectly maintained Cannondale and GT bikes in all sizes for all ages.
+For our Family Tours in Cambodia we provide perfectly maintained Cannondale bikes in all sizes for all ages.
 We have tag-along bikes for 4-6 year olds and child seats for younger kids.
 Helmets are supplied and we have a strong emphasis on safety.

 The hotels we use are a great, and sometimes unexpected, part of this tour.
 In the larger cities and established tourist centres we use stylish and supremely comfortable hotels and resorts, while in the smaller and more out of the way areas we stay in the best available accommodation, which is often simple yet always well run, clean and comes with air-conditioning and a private bathroom.

 An experienced English speaking, local leader will host you on this trip who is well spoken, very well informed, and charming.
 Our leaders are often cited as being the main highlight of the tour.
 We use local leaders who have a passion for their country and are always well informed on topics ranging from history, politics, cuisine and importantly local customs and cultures.
 Our leaders will take pride in introducing you to every aspect of their country and will help you to connect with the villagers you meet along the way.